Four Lions: Plot

-The group drives to London in their costumes to prepare for the attack.
-Waj expresses doubts about the morality of their plot, but Omar convinces him to go through with it.
-A police officer approaches the group but is satisfied and leaves after a brief conversation.
-Hassan loses his nerve and tries to alert the officer but is killed when Barry detonates his bomb remotely.
-The remaining three panic and run away, and the police search for them.
+At the Marathon, Waj expresses doubts about the morality of their plot, but Omar convinces him to go through with it.
+A police officer approaches the group, which leads Hassan to attempt to alert the officer about their plot, but is killed when Barry remotely detonates his bomb.
+The remaining three panic and run away as the police search for them.
+Omar has a change of heart, feeling guilt about manipulating Waj into dying for a cause he does not understand and attempts to prevent the attack.
+Two police snipers receive Omar's description, a man dressed as the Honey Monster, but one of them mistakenly kills a bystander in a Wookiee costume.

-Omar has a change of heart, feeling guilt about manipulating the easily led Waj into dying for a cause he does not understand and attempts to prevent the attack.
-Two police snipers receive Omar's description, and one of them shoots at him as he tries to blend in with the runners but mistakenly kills a bystander in a Wookiee costume instead.
 Waj is cornered by police in a kebab shop and takes the staff hostage.
-Omar contacts Waj from his mobile phone and convinces him to let all but one of the hostages go.
-Barry finds Omar during the phone call, snatches the phone, and swallows the SIM card.
+Omar calls Waj and convinces him to let all but one of the hostages go.
+Barry finds Omar, snatches his phone, and swallows the SIM card.
 However, as Barry begins to choke, a well-meaning passer-by attempts to perform the Heimlich manoeuvre, forcing Omar to flee before Barry's bombs are inadvertently detonated.

-Omar hurries to a nearby mobile phone store to buy a new SIM card to contact Waj but leaves empty-handed due to the frustratingly slow employees and convoluted signup process.
-He spots a colleague (Craig Parkinson) and borrows his phone.
-He attempts to talk Waj down, but his call is interrupted when the police charge in and kill the remaining hostage, whom they mistake for Waj.
-Confused, Waj detonates his bomb, killing everyone in the kebab shop.
+Omar hurries to a nearby phone store to buy a new SIM card to contact Waj but leaves empty-handed.
+He spots a colleague and borrows his phone.
+Omar attempts to talk Waj down, but his call is interrupted when the police charge in and kill the remaining hostage, whom they mistake for Waj.
+Waj's bomb is then detonated, killing everyone in the kebab shop.
+Distraught, Omar walks into a nearby pharmacy and detonates his own bomb.

-Distraught, Omar walks into a nearby Boots pharmacy and detonates his bomb.
-In an epilogue, it is revealed that the police later arrested Omar's innocent brother as a terrorist; that they deflect responsibility for shooting the hostage and bystander; and that Omar unknowingly killed Osama Bin Laden when misfiring his rocket in Pakistan.
+In an epilogue, it is revealed the police later arrested Omar's innocent brother as a terrorist and abducted him to a black site; that they deflect responsibility for shooting the hostage and the bystander; and that Omar unknowingly killed Osama bin Laden when misfiring the rocket in Pakistan.